7 Important Facts About Dual-Diagnosis Treatment in New Jersey

 #7: Dual diagnosis treatment may take longer than traditional addiction treatment.

-Residential dual diagnosis programs can take longer to complete than regular drug or alcohol rehab.
+Residential dual diagnosis programs in New Jersey can take longer to complete than regular drug or alcohol rehab.
 This is because mental health and addiction professionals have to medically assess both conditions and determine a course of action for treating the two issues.
 Because dual diagnosis includes two conditions that can affect one another, the recovery process tends to take longer when compared to an individual who only suffers from one condition.

 For more information on treating mental health and addiction, or to get connected with an addiction treatment provider near you, contact a dedicated healthcare provider today.